hartator/wayback-machine-downloader/README.md

         -o, --only ONLY_FILTER           Restrict downloading to urls that match this filter (use // notation for the filter to be treated as a regex)
         -x, --exclude EXCLUDE_FILTER     Skip downloading of urls that match this filter (use // notation for the filter to be treated as a regex)
-        -a, --all                        Expand downloading to error files (40x and 50x) and redirections (30x) -v, --version                    Display version
+        -a, --all                        Expand downloading to error files (40x and 50x) and redirections (30x) -l, --list                       Only list file urls in a JSON format with the archived timestamps.
+Won't download anything.
+        -v, --version                    Display version

 ## From Timestamp